pawelpiwosz/docker-pylint/README.md

 That is why I used `pylint-exit` as an addition to pylint, to capture exit status of pylint, and handle it before 'real' exit.

+### Pass custom requirements

+This container allows to pass custom requirements.txt file.
+By default, `config` directory is mount in container and `requirements-default.txt` is installed.
+You can add another file to the `config` directory, and execute it during running image.
+Example below.

 ### Dependencies

 In order to have proper environment for check, you can build this container